levany/Levan_Snax_AirHockey_Interview/Readme.txt

 4. "Navigation" :

- - At any point in the app you can press "Esc" in PC or "back button" in android, to stop and go back to the previous menu.
+ - At any point in the app you can press "Esc" on PC, or the "back" button in android, to stop and go back to the main menu.

  - All flows use async await, are straight-foward, and very orgenized and readable

- - navigation between views and flows is done by finishing the current running task, and selecting the next one to continue.. very straigt foward.
+ - Navigation between views and flows is done by just finishing the current running task, and selecting the next one to continue.. very straigt foward.